vojtak/Earthquakes/README.md

 Earthquakes
 ===========

-## analysis of earthquakes

-* generates map of number of earthquakes

 # necessary preparations

-* download data
+* download data from the web

 * edit file paths in data_modification.sh
-* run data_modification.sh to modify modify downloaded data to have the desired format
+* run data_modification.sh to modify downloaded data to have the desired format

 * edit 0_parameters.R -- coordinates etc.

 * run Rscript main.R

+* admire the map

-## acknowledgements
+# acknowledgements

 data on earthquakes taken from the USGS